Surajit-Tunga/JavaSrcipt_Tutorial/README.md

 # JavaSrcipt_Tutorial

-This Repository may help you to a quick rivision of JavaScript or to learn JS at basic Level.
+This Repository may help you to a quick rivision of JavaScript or to learn Basic Concepts of JS.